 - Liquor stores

 - Grocery stores

 Different factors affect the cost of liquor liability coverage.
 Liquor liability insurance cost varies according to:

-The amount of coverage limit is the major basis of insurance premiums.
+The amount of coverage limit is the primary basis of insurance premiums.
 The higher the coverage limit you get, the higher your premiums will be.

-Claims also affect liquor liability insurance policies costs.
-Frequent claims can result in increased insurance premiums.
+Claims also affect liquor liability insurance policy costs.
+In addition, frequent claims can result in increased insurance premiums.

 The level of risk in every business is different.
 Businesses with a higher risk of liabilities tend to have higher premiums.
-Bars and restaurants have higher risks as they often serve alcohol than wineries holding occasional wine tasting.
+Bars and restaurants have higher risks as they often serve alcohol than wineries that hold occasional wine tasting.

 Some states require companies selling, manufacturing, and distributing alcohol to have a minimum liquor liability coverage limit.